 A rhythm is a routine that creates a framework for your day.
-It will help you focus and get things done as you flow from task to task.
+A daily and weekly rhythm helps you focus and get things done as you flow from task to task.
 Establish a daily rhythm to get organized, keep your household running smoothly, and find the time to connect with the kids and do the things you love.

 It is more than likely that you and your family already have some sort of structure or routine to your day.
 If not, odds are you are desperate to create one and that is why you have found yourself here.

 Without structure, chaos reigns and overwhelm rules your world… At least this has been my experience.

-How to Plan Your Daily Rhythm: Weekly Routine Tips for Parents
+How to Use Rhythm to Plan Your Daily Schedule

 A rhythm is a flexible form of time management that directs the basic order of your daily routines and tasks.
 It is a lot like a schedule without the rigidity.
 A rhythm allows for change and flexibility where schedules fall short.